joelouthan/theologic.us/content/posts/prayers/2020-07-31-pm_prayers.md

 ## Acts 20:24 But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.

 <pre><b>
+Isaiah 53:5
+But he was pierced for our transgressions;
+he was crushed for our iniquities;
+upon him was the chastisement that brought us peace, and with his wounds we are healed.
 </b></pre>

+My Lord,

+All of the effects of sin
+Sins I have committed
+Sins in when I have failed to do the right thing
+Sins of others upon me
+Brokenness of this world
+Evil in this land

+All of it

+Falls on you.

+You have made things right with you.
+You are making things new.
+You have kept all things together.

+And maybe the world is pulling away from you.

+But you have saved your people from their sins.

+Your wrath targeted body
+Your tortured soul
+Your literally broken heart
+Your blood drained out
+Your sin filled moment

+So you could make me righteous so you can save me so I could be with you forever so I could be fully alive so I could truly know you so I can be in your presence and I can worship you.

+You are my God.

 ## Prayers for those who are trapped in NAR churches